InspectProInspectPro

 • Property age and complexity — older homes and those with known issues take longer

-• Location — Auckland and Wellington are generally at the higher end of the range
+• Location — Auckland and Wellington are generally at the higher end

 • Additional services — moisture testing, thermal imaging, or drone inspections add to the cost